Lviv, western Ukrainian city until now spared from Russian assault, rocked by powerful explosions – KION546

 Lviv is a strategic Ukrainian city close to the Polish border that has largely been spared from the relentless bombardment seen across much of the country during the Russian invasion.
 It was a surprising attack, coming just a day after the Russian military said that the first phase of the conflict had ended and that it was shifting its attention to the disputed eastern parts of Ukraine.

 The attack came as US President Joe Biden was in Poland Saturday, where he met with his Polish counterpart, Andrzej Duda, as well as Ukrainian officials and refugees.
-Biden later delivered a speech outside the Royal Castle in the Polish capital of Warsaw, in which he declared forcefully that Russian President Vladimir Putin should no longer be the leader of his country.
+Biden later delivered a speech outside the Royal Castle in the Polish capital of Warsaw, in which he declared forcefully that Russian President Vladimir Putin “cannot remain in power.”

-“For God’s sake, this man cannot remain in power,” Biden announced at the conclusion of his address.
+The White House afterward said Biden wasn’t calling for regime change: “The President’s point was that Putin cannot be allowed to exercise power over his neighbors or the region,” a White House official said.

-Earlier in the speech, he told the Ukrainian people: “We stand with you.
+Earlier in the speech, Biden told the Ukrainian people: “We stand with you.
 Period.”
-Biden was briefed on the strike on Lviv before leaving his hotel for his speech, a White House official said.
+Biden was briefed on the strike on Lviv before leaving his hotel for his speech, according to a White House official.

 “Now in the perennial struggle for democracy and freedom, Ukraine and its people are on the front lines, fighting to save their nation, and their brave resistance is part of a larger fight for … essential democratic principles that unite all free people,” Biden said.

-An industrial facility in Lviv used for fuel storage was burned as a result of the Russian strike, according to Sadovyi.
+An industrial facility in Lviv used for fuel storage was burned as a result of one of the Russian strikes, according to Sadovyi.

 “As a result of the shelling, one of the industrial facilities burns.
 It is fuel storage,” the mayor said.
 He did not clarify if this was the cause of the smoke.